5 Tips To Get Kids Excited About Wearing Glasses

 - The Girl with the Silver Eyes, Willo Davis Roberts

-Let them choose the frames.
+Let them choose their glasses frames.

 We’ve made the trying-on process a whole lot simpler for parents and kids.

-You no longer need to drag your kids to the shops to try glasses on, using our virtual try-on will get your kids excited about their frames.
+You no longer need to drag your kids to the shops to try glasses on, using our virtual try-on glasses will get your kids excited about their frames.

 Let them have a play with the filter to see which color they love best.
 Save or post the photos to share with your friends.

 Check in with them and make sure their glasses are comfortable and fit well, adjust the arms if you need to.
+You might consider getting a care pack with a lens cleaner, travel felt sleeve and micro fibre lens cloth for your kids.

 If you have any other suggestions, we would love to hear them, or if you have any questions head on over to live chat and we are more than happy to help.